 UOB |

-Note that you have to deposit the cheque at a bank where you have an account, not the bank stated on top of the cheque.
+Note that you have to deposit the cheque at your own bank where you have an account, not the bank stated on top of the cheque.
+That’s the bank of the person who gave you the cheque.

 If you get an OCBC cheque but don’t have an OCBC account, don’t worry.
 You can bank it in at any bank where you have an account, such as DBS.